We have a feminist kaupapa.

-We agree with the foundational principles laid out by the Women’s Liberation Front:
+We agree with these core principles laid out by the Women’s Liberation Front:

-- That female humans are oppressed by men under a male-supremacist system called patriarchy.
+- That female humans are oppressed by men under patriarchy.

-- That patriarchy is organised around the extraction of resources from female bodies and minds to serve men, including female reproductive, sexual and emotional labour.
+- That patriarchy is organised around the extraction of resources from female bodies and minds to serve men.

-- That gender is a hierarchical caste system that organises male supremacy.
+- That gender is a hierarchical system that organises male supremacy.

 - That we are enmeshed in overlapping systems of power built on misogyny, white privilege, colonisation, and human supremacism.
 These systems must be dismantled.

 All lesbians* are oppressed on the axes of sex and sexual orientation.
 Wahine māori and Pacific lesbians, as well as all racialised lesbians in New Zealand experience the intersection of racism, sexism and anti-lesbian discrimination.

 Where we stand:

 We acknowledge the corrupt and brutal arrangement of power which subjugates women to men on the basis of their sex is largely, if not entirely, a product of colonisation.